 Breathe, 2020, Rogue Artist Studios and Project Space

 I worked with flour at this time.
-Scattering and casting it seemed extravagant, like working with gold dust yet it is such a humble material.
-It is a reassessment of this basic staple.
+Scattering and casting the humble material seemed extravagant, like working with gold dust.
+There is a reassessment of this basic staple.
 For the most part we take for granted the free availability of avocados, truffles, meats and plant-based substitutes, it was shocking to feel the possibility of shortage in our privileged society.
 Use of foodbanks has doubled during lockdown.

-As the death of George Floyd inspired a protest movement across the globe I was filming and experimenting with flour.
+As the death of George Floyd inspired a protest movement across the globe I was filming and experimenting with the flour.
 The clouds of dust rising formed a correlation with our re-engagement with our priorities.
 The basics of life; food staples, human rights (like the right to breathe), clean air, shelter, are thrown into sharp relief.
-The slapping sound as the flour hits the floor is both violent and contained
+Please listen with sound.